 Business was good, and Robert used the profits to invest heavily in land.
 He owned tobacco plantations and other farms in Maryland, an entire block of prime waterfront commercial property in Georgetown, a fashionable townhouse there, and even some tracts of land in what would become Washington, D.C., enough of it that he was honored as one of the "Original Proprietors of the City of Washington."

-When he died in 1806, Robert Peter owned some 20,000 acres of land.
-He left 1/5 (about 4,000 acres) to Thomas, who had followed his father into the mercantile and real estate businesses, as well as local politics, becoming one of the twelve members of the first City Council of Washington in 1802.
+When he died in 1806, Robert Peter owned 20,000 acres of land.
+He left 1/5 (about 4,000 acres) to Thomas, who had followed his father into the mercantile and real estate businesses and local politics, becoming one of the twelve members of the first City Council of Washington in 1802.
 He also served as a Justice of the Peace in the County of Washington (a now-defunct governmental unit inside Washington, D.C. that included Georgetown) from 1801 until his death.

-Peter was also a director of the local Bank of Columbia and a vestryman (administrator) of his local Episcopal Church, St. John's.
-He enjoyed horse racing as a hobby, was an accomplished flutist, and was an avid reader and book collector.
+Peter was also a Bank of Columbia director and a vestryman (administrator) of his local Episcopal Church, St. John's.
+He enjoyed horse racing as a hobby, was an accomplished flutist and was an avid reader and book collector.